 This is a surgical procedure that removes the top of the tooth root together with the inflammatory process that is about it.
 The purpose of this surgery is to remove the pathological process to prevent recurrence and again repeat the process in the same place and at the end to preserve the tooth, refers prevent or delay its extraction.
 The operation is performed under the local anesthesia or rarely analgosedation.
-The entire process includes filling the root canal performed by the dentist in Mississauga, usually before the operation.
+The entire process includes filling the root canal treatment performed by the dentist in Mississauga, usually before the operation.

 - Surgical removal of impacted wisdom tooth

 Extraction of wisdom tooth is a surgical procedure and it is fundamentally different from the extraction of erupted tooth.
 Postoperative complications are possible, and in order to avoid the need to adhere to the instructions given by the dentist in Mississauga and keep in mind the following:

 – Wound healing is individual and variable as well as the incidence of pain.